Buyer's Guide

 Within Type I (the bulk of the adult-use market), terpene profile predicts effect more reliably than the indica or sativa label.

 Myrcene dominant.
 Sedating, body-relaxation, "couch-lock" experience.
-Found in most cultivars labeled indica.
-Examples: GMO (Garlic Cookies), Wedding Cake (indica-leaning phenos), Granddaddy Purple, Bubba Kush.
+Common in cultivars labeled indica.
+Earthy, musky aroma.

-The terpene profile prints on the COA for every NYS-licensed product.
-The COA is the empirical answer to the question "what will this actually do."
-The indica or sativa label is the heuristic answer.
+The terpene profile prints on the lab Certificate of Analysis (COA) for every licensed product.
+The COA is the closest thing to an empirical answer to "what is actually in this jar."
+The indica or sativa label is the rough heuristic.

 05